mstansky/git_class_demo/README.md

 Basic Github usage and funnctionalities

 ## Part 1:
-This is our first step to havingna nnon-empty repository.
+This is our first step to havingna non-empty repository.